Solvik/netbox-agent/README.md

 * The project is only compatible with Linux.
 Since it uses `ethtool` and parses `/sys/` directory, it's not compatible with *BSD distributions.
+* Netbox `>=2.6.0,<=2.6.2` has a caching problem ; if the cache lifetime is too high, the script can get stale data after modification.

 # Configuration